-More specifically, the graphic below shows that:
+More specifically, the graphic above shows that:

 - Volatility is evident in sales growth that can spike well above average in any given year—or periodically slow to a significant degree.